RomHartmann/athenaeum/README.md

 A place to put little personal side projects.
 This can involve something I'm building or just code I played around with for some reason.

+# installed_repos

+A place where I've installed some git repos that I've needed.